What Are the Laws on Psychedelics in British Columbia & How Soon Before They’re Legal?

 BC is leading the charge for the decriminalization of psychedelics in Canada — but the flaws in their model are starting to show.

 Vancouver, British Columbia, is the first Canadian municipality to officially decriminalize psychedelics.
 While psychedelic compounds are still illegal throughout the rest of the province, they’ve been a low priority for law enforcement for decades already.

 The provincial government of British Columbia followed suit and applied for an exemption from Health Canada under Section 56(1) of the Controlled Drugs and Substances Act.

-Here’s everything you need to know about the state of psychedelics in British Columbia.
+Here’s everything you need to know about the state of psychedelics and decriminalization in British Columbia.

 Summary of Psychedelic Drug Laws in British Columbia

 - Psychedelics and magic mushrooms are illegal in British Columbia — but this is likely to change in the coming months.

 - MDMA is not criminalized when in possession of 2.5 grams or less.

 - The minimum fine for possession and use is $1,000.